neuralmagic/deepsparse-22-10/README.md

 ```bash
 doctl compute snapshot list
 ```
-Finally, pass the `Snapshot-ID` of image and the SSH `fingerprint` into the following command to create a Droplet using a compute optimized instance:
+Finally, pass the `Snapshot-ID` of the DeepSparse image and the SSH `fingerprint` into the following command to create a Droplet using a compute optimized instance:

 *(FYI the region where the snapshot is saved, needs to be the same as the region where the droplet is created, which in this example was `nyc3`)*